reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this code by specifying a specific `{!reach} Address` to use.
+You can fix this code by specifying a specific `{!rsh} Address` to use.
 For example, the
-class could `{!reach} race` to specify their own address:
+class could `{!rsh} race` to specify their own address:

 ```reach
 const Alice = Participant('Alice', {});